cheresandreea/Faculty/MPP/README.md

 ## Features

 - User authentication (registration and login)
+- See user details based on generated token
 - Create, update, and delete collars
 - View collars sorted and paginated
 - Chart displaying materials used for collars
+- Note: Initial collar data is generated using the Faker library for demonstration purposes.

 ## Technologies Used